 Before you begin this section, you should be familiar with AMI and instance concepts.
 For more information, see the following sections:

 - Amazon Machine Images (AMI) (p.
-22)
+18)

 - Amazon EC2 Instances (p.
-84)

-- Root Device Storage (p.
-7)
+86)

 - Amazon Elastic Block Store (p.
-474)
+456)

 Overview of the AMI Creation Process